Société Nationale des Chemins de Fer Tunisiens: Metre gauge

 The Lézard rouge (Red Lizard) is a diesel hauled tourist train on metre gauge and goes from Metlaoui to Seldja.
-The service uses a former royal train of the Bey of Tunis with attendants in period uniform.
-The train makes photostops in the Seldja Gorge.
+The service uses a former royal train of the Bey of Tunis with attendants in period uniform and makes photo stops in the Seldja Gorge.
+The train had been suspended for several years, but in May 2025 it was reported to have resumed service.